luis-moral/sample-webflux-websocket-netty/README.md

-# Spring Boot 2.4 WebFlux Reactive WebSocket client and server #
+# Spring Boot 2.7 WebFlux Reactive WebSocket client and server #

 Sample project using **spring-boot-webflux** with **reactor-netty** reactive websocket client and server.
 The target of the code is to provide a sample on how to directly use WebSocketHandler handle method to receive the messages and publish them to a Flux which the business logic can consume and process as needed.

 ## Start ##

-To start the sample just run `gradlew bootRun`.
+To start the sample just run `./gradlew bootRun`

 ## Message ##